IJuanTM/simpl/README.md

 #### Tests

 Simpl ships with its own PHPUnit test suite in the `tests` folder, mirroring `src/app`'s structure.
-Run `composer install` once, then `composer test` (or `npm run docker:composer -- test` if you're using Docker), to check that everything still works as expected - handy after upgrading dependencies or making changes of your own.
+Run `composer install` once, then `composer test` (or `composer docker -- test` if you're using Docker), to check that everything still works as expected - handy after upgrading dependencies or making changes of your own.

 #### Static Analysis

 Simpl also ships with [PHPStan](https://phpstan.org/) configured at level 6 (`config/phpstan.neon`).
-Run `composer stan` (or `npm run docker:composer -- stan` if you're using Docker) to catch type errors and other issues before they become bugs.
+Run `composer stan` (or `composer docker -- stan` if you're using Docker) to catch type errors and other issues before they become bugs.
 Worth running again after installing an add-on, since its code gets analyzed too once merged into your project.

 <br>